Esri/TRIRIGA-Indoors-FME-ETL/README.md

   10. Once positioned, hit Save.
 This action creates a .wld file with the same name and location as your .dwg file.
 This file stores coordinates, allowing ArcGIS Pro to generate the floorplan automatically with the correct scale and position when re-opening it in a map.
 Georeferencing in ArcGIS Pro does not edit the CAD drawing.
   11. To give the rest of the floorplans in your facility the same scale and position, create a copy of the .wld from the last step for every level in your facility and rename them so that each .dwg has an accompanying .wld.
 ![](https://github.com/ArcGIS/TRIRIGA-Indoors-FME-ETL/blob/master/image8.png)
+  12. Optionally, to give all the CAD files in your folder the same scale, position, and rotation, you can instead create a _universal world file_.
+A universal world file defines the control points for all CAD datasets in the same folder that have not already been georeferenced.
+Rename the .wld that you created to **esri_cad.wld**.
-  12. Add the rest of your floorplans in ArcGIS Pro and verify that all floors within a facility line up properly by inspecting CAD features that remain consistent throughout all floors, such as stairways and elevator shafts.
+  13. Add the rest of your floorplans in ArcGIS Pro and verify that all floors within a facility line up properly by inspecting CAD features that remain consistent throughout all floors, such as stairways and elevator shafts.
 The floorplans may not line up depending on how the CAD drawings were authored.
 If the files do not line up, use the georeferencing tools to move the files appropriately.

-_For more information on georeferencing in ArcGIS Pro, please see the [*online documentation*](https://pro.arcgis.com/en/pro-app/latest/help/data/cad/georeferencing-cad-data.htm)._
+For more information on georeferencing in ArcGIS Pro, please see the [online documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/cad/georeferencing-cad-data.htm).

 #### Analyze CAD